 - Closer Relationships with the Tenants: When you are the direct point of contact, you can expect a closer relationship with the tenants.

 - Improved Savings: One of the major factors that allow you to go with the option of self-managing your property is that it enables improved savings.
-With a property management company, you should pay a specific portion of the total rental income.
+Using a property management company, you should pay a specific portion of the total rental income.

-Cons of Self-Management
+Cons of Self-management

 - Additional Requirement of Time: Once you look at the comprehensive list of responsibilities that you should carry out as a landlord while self-managing the property, you would realize that most of it would take considerable time.
 Moreover, if you tend to have multiple properties, your responsibilities only get multiplied.